OUTDOOR COOKING FOR KIDS

 Dinner could include numerous healthy opportunities for the kids, too.
 Tin foil meals are easy, and the children love getting involved in the preparation because they get to use their creative thought and artistry.
 Chicken, beef or fish could be sliced or diced, and kept chilled beforehand, and the rest is just adding their most wanted vegetable and/or flavor.
 Meat always stays on the bottom of the tin foil packet, top with seasoning, and simply add potatoes, carrots, string beans, or just about anything else you can fit into a sealed Ziploc bag prior to your arrival into the great outdoors.

 What’s most exciting, is that the possibilities are endless.
+I mean, just look at all these top rated kids products.
 Kids love being involved and get a kick out of being in charge of what they want to nibble on.
 Whether it be a snack, or a full-blown meal, there’s no reason why they shouldn’t have their say as to what they consume.
 Just remember, always keep safety first.
 Keep them away from the heat of the fire, and assist them if they must use sharp knives to prepare any food.
 It’s all about fun and offering healthy substitutes which they can relish.

 Image credit: kzenon / 123RF Stock Photo